-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Semler Scientific, Inc. as of December 31, 2015 and 2014, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Semler Scientific, Inc. as of December 31, 2016 and 2015, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has negative working capital, a deficit in stockholders' equity, recurring losses from operations and expects continuing future losses that raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2 to the financial statements, the Company has negative working capital, a stockholders' deficit, recurring losses from operations and expects continuing future losses that raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/ BDO USA, LLP New York, New York February 26, 2016
+/s/ BDO USA, LLP

+New York, New York March 17, 2017